12 New Year’s Resolutions That Help You Live Longer

 If you've been weighing the pros and cons of adopting a pet, you might want to resolve to do it this year because a fur-baby could help you live longer.
 A study showed dog owners had a 15 per cent lower risk of death caused by cardiovascular disease than non-dog owners.
 (The research took place over an 11-year period with Swedes aged 40 to 80 with no history of cardiovascular disease.)
 As you probably can guess, it wasn't just the cuteness factor that helped maintain a healthy heart; it's likely the dog walks and playing fetch.

 Want to keep your wits sharp as you age?
 Then resolve to make more friends this year.
-And no, we don’t mean more Facebook friends and Instagram connections, but in-person, authentic relationships.
+And no, we don't mean more Facebook friends and Instagram connections, but in-person, authentic relationships.
+(Here's expert advice on how to make friends as an adult.)
 Turns out maintaining lifelong relationships has dividends beyond sharing laughs.
 Scientists asked super-agers (people in their 80s with the mental agility of a 50- to 60-year-old) and non-superagers (average-for-age) to complete a questionnaire about their psychological well-being.
 The compelling difference between the two groups is that the super-agers had higher levels of positive social relationships than the non-superagers.

 Stop eating over the kitchen sink